kskvarci/kubernetes-the-hard-way-azure-cli-scripted/README.md

 ### Review and Run Steps 04-12

-Create a directory to hold the certificates and configs and change into it:
+Create a directory to hold the certificates and configs and cd into it:

 ```
 $ mkdir tls